 Whether you want to convince a colleague about hidden patterns of sexism at your workplace, start a conversation about feminism at the dinner table or ground arguments about the harm caused by the patriarchy in everyday stories and examples – this page is for you.

 Excited about the page and want to get involved?
 Please do reach out!
 We are looking for some extra hands (/minds) to help write and edit new entries.
 Visit the contributions page for more info.
 You can always send us an email at firstname.lastname@example.org.
-A very special thanks to Niklas Illenseer (he/him) who, with his innate sense of style, is taking care of the Instagram page.
+Oh and don’t forget to follow our Instagram page.
 Check it out in the top right corner, to read, save and spread the word!

 If you look feminism up in a dictionary, you are likely to find a definition similar to this entry in Merriam-Webster.
 Our view of feminism is different.